 Early Head Start

-Babies are born curious and ready to learn!
-The foundation for lifelong learning is built between pregnancy and age three.
-Young children in poverty are at risk for falling behind starting at birth, but Early Head Start helps.
-Reaching more families with proven services to support positive early development is an important policy to promote school readiness.
+Early Head Start supports the healthy development of infants and toddlers living in poverty to ensure that all children have the same opportunities to succeed.
+Young children in poverty are at risk of falling behind starting at birth, and Early Head Start helps.
+But Early Head Start reaches only 10% of eligible children and families.
+Reaching more families with proven services to support positive early development is important to promote school readiness and lifelong success.

 Take Action